 You may be glowing with happiness to welcome your little bundle of joy into this world.
 Everyone around you may have loaded you with information about the physical and emotional changes that your body may be undergoing in the next few months.
 However, did anyone mention that you may be experiencing a change in your voice too?
 It may sound strange, but many women actually experience a difference in their voice during pregnancy.
 Here’s all the information you need to know about this!

 What Causes Voice Changes in Pregnancy?

 From the time you become pregnant and until the birth of your baby, you may experience many changes.
 Where most of the metabolic, physiological and anatomical changes may subside after you deliver your baby, the same may not hold true for your pregnancy voice change.
 Here are some causes that may change the pitch, quality and perturbation rate of your voice during pregnancy:

 1. Swelling of Your Vocal Chords

 You may experience swelling on your arms, legs and face, and sometimes vocal folds tissues may swell up too.
-The swelling may put pressure on the vocal chores and may change the voice quality.
+The swelling may put pressure on the vocal cords and change the voice quality.

 2. Pregnancy Hormones